Every Sunday I was just checking the box.

-I was also very successful in high school.
-I graduated valedictorian and I played football.
-I had a great loving family everything was going well for me.
-I got accepted to the Naval Academy and was going to go there.
+In high school, I was very successful.
+I graduated valedictorian and played football, and I had a great loving family; everything was going well for me.
+I got accepted to the Naval Academy and planned on going there.

 On the outside, I looked perfect.
-On the inside, I lived in darkness I could not escape from.
+But on the inside, I lived in a darkness I could not escape.

-I was still out in California for four weeks doing more training.
-I prayed to receive salvation on the beach.
-I asked Jesus to come into my life and be my Savior.
-But at the same time, I was still caught in the old trap of sex, drinking and still trying to fill that darkness.
+My transformation was not immediate, though.
+While I was in California for the rest of the summer, I found myself still caught in the trap of sex, drinking and finding things to fill that darkness.
 I was still not quite willing to let go.

-Christ is always revealing new parts.
-There is always a corner of darkness that He is able to find and I am able to grow.
-But definitely, He turned my life around— a 180.
-My only satisfaction and hope comes from Him.
-And everything I do is to glorify and worship Him.
+Christ is always revealing new parts of me.
+I’ve learned that the Christian life isn’t perfect; God continues to reveal areas in my life where I need to grow.
+But in the summer of 2008, He completely turned my life around— a total 180.
+I know that my only real satisfaction and hope comes from God; everything I do is to glorify and worship Him.

 What’s your story?
 Did you become a Christian through Cru or any ministry of Campus Crusade for Christ?
 If so, tell us more at email@example.com.